 When we saw the results of our studies on tire performance, we realized that wide tires could be as fast as narrow ones, while offering more comfort and the ability to tackle rougher surfaces and even gravel.

 We decided to take matters into our own hands to create wide tires that roll as fast as narrow ones.
 We worked with Panaracer and developed tires that use the same casings as high-end tubulars, but in much wider widths, and as clincher tires.
-We started Compass Bicycles, a sister company to Bicycle Quarterly, to develop components based on the findings of our research, including Compass tires, which are available in widths between 26 and 42 mm, and in several wheel sizes.
+We started Rene Herse, a sister company to Bicycle Quarterly, to develop components based on the findings of our research, including Compass tires, which are available in widths between 26 and 42 mm, and in several wheel sizes.
 RBR’s Coach Fred Matheny has reviewed both our Stampede Pass 700 x 32 Tires and our Barlow Pass Extralight 700 x 38 Tires.

 Tire pressure does not significantly affect your bike’s rolling resistance, but the casing construction of your tires does.
 This means that you can ride lower pressures without going slower, and that wide tires are no slower than narrow ones – as long as they have similar casings.
 The fastest tires have supple casings that consume less energy when they flex, and transmit fewer vibrations, creating a win-win situation.
 These tires roll super-fast no matter at what pressure you run them.